 We don’t NEED to have a lot of materials for effective speech and language therapy, but there are tools that can A) make our jobs easier and B) guide us when we need a little support.
 There are so many brilliant SLPs out there who have come up with tools and resources to help our students and make our jobs easier.
 Why not take advantage?!
-I’m going to being sharing 10 “Must Haves.”
+I’m going to share 9 “must haves” for a school-based SLP.
 These are the resources that I benefit from most with my PK-6th grade caseload.

 Caveat: Many of the items on my list aren’t cheap, but–if there is a tool that can help me do my job faster and better–you can sign me up.
 We can also get creative with our funding.
 Donors Choose, your school PTO, or even your special education department can be great resources.
 I’ve been pleasantly surprised with the support I’ve gotten in purchasing these types of resources.

 You (the SLP) are the most important part of therapy.
 Although having materials is great, nothing can replace a knowledgeable SLP.
 That is why SpeechPathology.com is at the top of my list!
 They offer a year of unlimited CEUs for $99.
 They offer a wide variety of professional development videos, and it’s a fabulous resource to go to when you’re feeling stuck.

 I might be a little biased, but–when it comes to planning for therapy–the SLP Now Membership is such a time-saver!
 The membership includes resources for theme- and skill-based therapy as well as tools to help you manage your caseload.
 Having access to low-prep activities that are fun and engaging is a game changer!
 Check out this page to learn more and hear what other SLPs have to say about SLP Now!